-A beard transplant is becoming very popular in today’s society.
-A simple process whereby hair is taken from a donor site (normally the back of the head) and replaced on the beard.
+A beard transplant or beard surgery is becoming very popular in today’s society.
+This is a simple process whereby hair is taken from a donor site (normally the back of the head) and replaced on to the beard.
 This will of course depend on a number of factors such as thickness and quality of the donor site.
 Also on your suitability.
 Furthermore age must be considered as some males will take longer to achieve their optimum beard coverage.
 Whether you are looking for that full beard look, or are just looking to customise you appearance, we can help.

 How is a beard transplant performed?

 There are two methods of extracting hair from the body.
 The FUE (follicular unit extraction) and FUT (follicular unit transplantation)

 FUE also known as follicular unit extraction – We extract follicular units individually from the donor site and place them into the required location using a small incision.
 The extracted units are shaped to allow them to fit within the small incision.
 This will limit trauma to connective tissue and promotes blood supply.